Interaction potentials for mutually induced dipoles in uniform fields: Conclusion

-In conclusion, we derived the pair potential for mutually interacting point dipoles under the action of external fields.
-The derived equation contains a term accounting for the dipoles' moment spatial dependence.
-All calculations were developed in the magnetostatic context, but they also hold to polarizable electric dipoles subjected to electric fields.
-We show that ignoring the dipoles' moment spatial dependence, as commonly done in the literature, leads to considerable errors in both the potential and forces for close dipoles with high susceptibility.
-It weakens both the attractive and repulsive interactions between pair dipoles, although the effect is stronger than the first.
-Important to state the derived relations cannot be directly used for problems with more than two interacting dipoles, and the more elaborated calculations for many-body problems are yet to be derived.
+We derived the interacting potential in a system of mutually interacting paramagnetic particles under the action of a uniform magnetic field from the force acting on the particles.
+The derived relation consists of the classical potential term for fixed dipoles and two further correcting terms to account for mutual magnetization from two- and three-body interactions.
+All calculations were developed in the magnetostatic context, but they also hold for polarizable particles subjected to electric fields.
+We demonstrate that ignoring mutual magnetization between particles, often done in the literature, leads to considerable errors in the interacting potential depending on the field direction and the system's geometry.
+Lastly, we elaborate on a computationally cheaper $\mathcal{O}(N^2)$ approach to solve for the mutual magnetization of the particles using an expansion of perpetuating induced fields.